toasterbob/fullstack_photo/photo/docs/README.md

 ### Phase 4: Follows and home feed (2 days)

 **Objective:** User will be able to follow other users.
-Users will have a feed page based on who they choose to follow.
+Users will have a feed page based on whom they choose to follow.

 ### Phase 5: Styling App and smoothing out details (1 day)